appliedcognetics/esgWorkshop/src/workshop/documents/part_0.md

 ![AzureSQLDCreateServer](../images/module00/create_azureSQLFinalSettings.png)
 Enter the following Values

 1. Resource Group: Use the resource group you created for the Lab.
 1. Database Name: *esg-db*
 1. Server: Choose the Azure SQL Server you created in the previous step.
 1. Elastic Pool: No
-    1. Compute + Storage : Should be at *Basic* from the preceding step.
-    1. Windows Plan : Select "Free" or "D1 Shared", or leave default if not selectable.
-    1. Click the "Monitoring" tab and *Disable Application Insights*.
-    1. Click **Review>>Create**

 1.Ensure the you have network access to the *Azure SQL Server*.
 Navigate to the *Azure SQL Server* you created.
 In the Azure Portal. *Click* **Networking**. *Click* **Selected Networks**. *Click* **Add Your Client IPV4 Address**,. *Click* **Save**
 ![SqlNetworking](../images/module00/SQLNetworkAccess.png)
 1. Runs the SQL Setup Scripts to create the Database.